All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Quick Answer: As of March 2026, there are no FDA-approved GLP-1 patches available for weight loss or diabetes management.
 Several companies are developing transdermal and microneedle patch delivery systems for GLP-1 receptor agonists, with early-phase clinical trials showing feasibility.
 Current FDA-approved GLP-1 options remain limited to injectable pens and oral tablets.

-Products marketed online as "GLP-1 patches" are not the same as pharmaceutical GLP-1 receptor agonists.
+Products marketed online as "GLP-1 patches" aren't the same as pharmaceutical GLP-1 receptor agonists.

 Are GLP-1 Patches Available Right Now?